Forestry Commission: The Forestry Commission's social concern

 The number of smallholdings built slowed down after the Great Depression, was revived by the Special Areas programme of 1934 onwards, but then was virtually ended by the Second World War.
 The total number of smallholdings was 1,511.
 After 1945 policy shifted to the building of houses without holdings.
 This was more economic for the commission, and numbers of these peaked in 1955, with 2,688 cottages built by then.
 The smallholdings policy had been 'adequate during the early years of State forest development, when only a small nucleus of men was needed to plant and tend each forest.
 But expanding programmes of afforestation, new methods of fire protection, and above all the greatly increased volume of utilisation work that results as soon as the young woods reach the thinning stage, have made it essential, in most of the larger forests, to concentrate the building of new houses in villages or small community groups.'
 With houses designed for head foresters, the peak year for all forest tenancies was 1958, with the commission owning a total of 4,627 properties.

 Many of the more ambitious forest villages were never completed, partly because of their isolation, partly through financial restrictions, and partly because mechanisation, transport improvements, and more use of contract labour, all meant there was less need for staff houses.
 The social desirability of "company villages" in remote locations was questioned.

 Some houses had been sold on the open market by 1972, when government policy encouraged the disposal of 'surplus' land and buildings.
 The gradual sale of housing to incomers became a flood in 1978-9 (under Labour), and the Thatcher administration then encouraged surviving tenants to buy with generous discounts.

 Although the social policy of the Forestry Commission is a thing of the past, its social impact on upland areas remains large, with many hamlets and small villages in what would otherwise be deserted or near-deserted valleys.

 Organisational structure

 The Forestry Commission is governed by a Board of Commissioners made up of a chairperson and up to ten Forestry Commissioners.
-The current chairman is Sir William Worsley.
+The current chairman is Baroness Young of Old Scone.
 The Chief Executive, Richard Stanford, is also one of these commissioners.
 Forestry Commissioners are appointed by the King.
 An Executive Board works with the Commissioners to handle the strategic management of the Forestry Commission.

 The Forestry Commission is organised into Forest Services, Forestry England and Forest Research.